 To develop the employees you need for your succession plan, you can use such practices as lateral moves, assignment to special projects, team leadership roles, and both internal and external training and development opportunities.

 Through your succession planning process, you also retain superior employees because they appreciate the time, attention, and development that you are investing in them.
 Employees are motivated and engaged when they can see a career path for their continued growth and development.
+According to SHRM, employees value job enrichment, flexibility, and career development more than they value job security and stability.

 To effectively do succession planning in your organization, you must identify the organization’s long-term goals.
 You must hire superior staff.